cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - author your functions in one region, then CF replicates to its locations
 - longer exec time than CF functions
 - adjustable resource allocation
-- your code depends on 3rd part libraries
+- your code depends on 3rd party libraries
 - network access to use external services for processing
 - file system access or access to the body of HTTP requests